-Our board of directors is comprised of seven parents and community members who serve voluntarily for two-year terms.
+Our board of directors is comprised of nine parents and community members who serve voluntarily for two-year terms.

 Megan was born and raised in small town southern Minnesota.
 She attended Concordia College in Moorhead, Minnesota obtaining her BA in Biology and Theatre Arts before relocating to California to attend law school at Pepperdine University.
 Megan has worked in the field of insurance defense for the last 15 years, defending clients in various matters including habitability, real estate and personal injury litigation throughout California.
 Megan and her husband are the proud parents of three young children, two of whom are lucky enough to be current MATES students.
 Megan is excited to serve on the MATES Board of Directors with the goal of working to continue to move forward with assisting MATES in meeting its mission to welcome innovation, honor its past, transform the future, command achievement and empower all its students through education focused in arts and technology.
 Megan strongly believes that education is the foundation of our children’s future, and the years that they spend at MATES create solid building blocks that they need to move forward in their lives, education and beyond.

 Joey Tennison, June 2021, Parent Board Member, CFO